· Tom Jennings (1860-1916)

 “A landslide win, especially for a Democrat,” said Houston.

 “Tom and the family celebrated, but no one in the county should have been surprised about his victory,” said Julia.
 “He was popular.
-Tom and Mattie were pleased to have two more years to work for the people of Reno County, and they didn’t need to move their family back home from the sheriff’s residence.”
+Tom and Hattie were pleased to have two more years to work for the people of Reno County, and they didn’t need to move their family back home from the sheriff’s residence.”

 “The pall bearers for Tom’s coffin were all Kansas sheriffs from surrounding counties,” said Houston.
 “The Odd Fellows Lodge kept everything orderly.